Our People

 College of Mount Saint Vincent

-Leonard Nalencz is an assistant professor of English at the College of Mount Saint Vincent and adjunct professor with the Bard College Prison Initiative.
-His recent project is a translation of Quechua stories and poems into Spanish and English (forthcoming with Trident Press in 2024).
+Leonard Nalencz is an associate professor of English at the University of Mount Saint Vincent.
+His recent project Let’s Walk Together is a translation of Quechua stories and poems into Spanish and English (published with Trident Press in 2024).
 He has led practices of attention at the New School, the Universidad Torcuato di Tella in Buenos Aires, the Universita' di Milano, Parsons School of Design, and the School for Visual Arts.

 Faculty